The evolution of In the Mist of Mulholland

 Dark purple fragments drift between her head and the upper canvas.

 They first emerged from the songs — and now they appear throughout the paintings.
-Mae, who feels like the god-version of me, and Jackson, her cosmic counterpart.
-Partner?
-Sibling?
-Lover?
+They are cosmic counterparts who meet through time and space and music and art.

 They are meant to reunite across worlds and lives.
 I will find you in a dream.